defection for big dollars & big disappointment at Q107

 Dude is a successful commercial voice over actor while Loo went

 on to work at WAVA,

-MIX 107 where he did afternoons for ten years and presently does
+MIX 107, and WASH where he did mornings for many years and presently operates Hound Radio.

 thanks to Dude